btcrs/thesis/source/08_introduction.md

 # Introduction {.unnumbered}

-10 years from now computers will feed the world.
-For decades agricultural scientists have worked tirelessly to improve and perfect the process of large-scale food production.
+Agricultural scientists have worked tirelessly to improve and perfect the process of large-scale food production.
-Advances in farming technology have without a doubt led to strong boosts in crop yield at lower costs.
-Furthermore, without this development the amount of land and water necessary to feed the global population would be absurd.
+Advances in farming technology have without a doubt led to strong boosts in crop yield at lower costs, and we are lucky that they have because without the development of advanced, modern practices the amount of land and water necessary to feed the global population would be absurd.
 Today 40% of land and 85% of water consumption is used solely to grow food.
-Being that we can produce the same amount of yield that we did 50 years ago with approximately 1/3 of the land, without agricultural advances we'd need 26 billion acres of land, nearly 80% of all land on earth, to produce enough food.
+Being that we can produce the same amount of yield that we did 50 years ago with approximately 1/3 of the land, without agricultural advances we'd need 26 billion acres of land, nearly 80% of all land on earth to produce enough food.

 The increased production of food, however, is not as far reaching as one would like.
-In fact, it is likely that those who need increased production of food most are those that are affected least by recent technological advances in food.
-The International Assessment of Agricultural Science and Technology for Development (IAASTD) has responded that despite significant scientific and technological achievements in our ability to increase agricultural productivity, we have been less attentive to some of the unintended social and environmental consequences of our achievements.
+In fact, it is likely that those who need increased production of food most are those that are affected least by recent technological advances.
+The International Assessment of Agricultural Science and Technology for Development (IAASTD) has responded that "despite significant scientific and technological achievements in our ability to increase agricultural productivity, we have been less attentive to some of the unintended social and environmental consequences of our achievements".

-So, with the looming global food crisis, environmental impact of rising global temperatures, and ever growing global population; how can we improve on the process of growing food?
+With the looming global food crisis, environmental impact of rising global temperatures, and ever growing global population; how can we improve on the process of growing food?
 One Japanese company, Mirai, working with GE has spearheaded an experiment proposing indoor hydroponic gardens.
 After purchasing a retired 25,000 square foot Sony semi-conductor factory